 If you backup withhold on a payment, you must file the appropriate Form 1099 or Form W-2G with the IRS and furnish a statement to the recipient to report the amount of the payment and the amount withheld.
 This applies even though the amount of the payment may be below the normal threshold for filing Form 1099 or Form W-2G.
-See Backup Withholding on page GEN-3.
+See part N on page